 That being said, the increased visit time has certainly had an impact.
 In fact, Google really wants to show the best to its faithful visitors.
 And when the search engine suddenly discovers that people are spending longer on a page, it quickly assumes that it must be because something is found relevant to the keyword from which the visitor enters.
 And well – this leads to better placement.

 A good copy and great photos are most definitely a case where 2+2 equals 5.
-Therefore, you need to work on building it up as a complement to each other instead of viewing it as two separate elements.
+Therefore, you need to work on building them up as a complement to each other instead of viewing them as two separate elements.

 In harmony, this can lead to better rankings in search engines, more conversions, increase in the level of interaction and readability of your copy.

-I hope this post is useful, or at least clear up any confusions about the whole UX and SEO “either or”.
+I hope this post is useful, or at least clears up any confusion about the whole UX and SEO “either-or”.
 It’s really a family, that needs to learn to work together.